 Did you know that the average household in the UK spends £60.60 per week on groceries?

-You’ll be looking at around £250 a month, but the amount does vary up and down the country with people in London and South East paying more than people in the North East and Wales.
+You’ll be looking at around £250 a month, but the amount does vary up and down the country, with people in London and South East paying more than people in the North East and Wales.

-£10 BONUS OFFER: Earn easy cash by watching videos, playing games, and entering surveys.
+£10 sign up bonus: Earn easy cash by watching videos, playing games, and entering surveys.

 Get a £10 sign up bonus when you join today.